Leverkusen chemical blast likely released toxins into air | DW | 28.07.2021

 The blast occured at a Leverkusen chemical park in western Germany

-The public prosecutor's office announced on Wednesday that it has opened an investigation into the affair.
+The public prosecutor's office announced on Wednesday it has opened an investigation into the affair.

 The investigation into persons unknown is based on a suspicion of involuntary manslaughter and negligently causing an explosion.